ohata-toast/RDS/en/db-instance-gov.md

 * Open the backed up file and record the MASTER_LOG_FILE and MASTER_LOG_POS written in the annotation separately.
 * Check that the external local client or computer on which db is installed has sufficient capacity to back up data from the NHN Cloud RDS instance.
 * Add the following options to my.cnf (for winodws my.ini) file in external DB.
-* For server-id, enter a value different from the server-id of the DB Configuration entry for the NHN Cloud RDS instance.
+* For server-id, enter a value different from the server-id of the parameter entry for the NHN Cloud RDS instance.

 ```
 ...